Biology (BIO) Courses

 BIO 5971.
 Directed Research.
 (0-0) 1 Credit Hour.

-Prerequisites: Admission to either the Biology or Biotechnology Master’s program or admission as a special graduate or non-degree-seeking student, and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Admission to either the Biology or Biotechnology Master’s program or admission as a special graduate or non-degree-seeking student, and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
 The directed research course may involve either a laboratory or a theoretical problem.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, in combination with BIO 6951-3 (Independent Study), will apply to the Master’s degree.
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 BIO 5972.
 Directed Research.
 (0-0) 2 Credit Hours.

-Prerequisites: Admission to either the Biology or Biotechnology Master’s program or admission as a special graduate or non-degree-seeking student, and permission in writing (form available) of the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Admission to either the Biology or Biotechnology Master’s program or admission as a special graduate or non-degree-seeking student, and permission in writing (form available) of the instructor and the student’s Graduate Advisor of Record.
 The directed research course may involve either a laboratory or a theoretical problem.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, in combination with BIO 6951-3 (Independent Study), will apply to the Master’s degree.
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+This course has Differential Tuition.
+Course Fee: GS01 $60.

 BIO 5973.
 Directed Research.
 (0-0) 3 Credit Hours.

-Prerequisites: Admission to either the Biology or Biotechnology Master’s program or admission as a special graduate or non-degree-seeking student, and permission in writing (form available) of the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Admission to either the Biology or Biotechnology Master’s program or admission as a special graduate or non-degree-seeking student, and permission in writing (form available) of the instructor and the student’s Graduate Advisor of Record.
 The directed research course may involve either a laboratory or a theoretical problem.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, in combination with BIO 6951-3 (Independent Study), will apply to the Master’s degree.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 BIO 5981.
 Graduate Seminar in Ecology.
 (1-0) 1 Credit Hour.

 Prerequisite: Graduate Standing.
 Topical issues of current research will be examined in this course.
 Presentations will be by current faculty, invited guests, and master's or doctoral candidates.
 May be repeated for credit but only 2 hours may be applied toward the Master’s degree.
 The grade report for this course is either “CR” (satisfactory) or “NC” (unsatisfactory).
 (Formerly EES 5981 and ES 5991.
 Same as CE 6621.
 Credit can only be earned for one of the following courses: EES 5981, ES 5991, CE 6621, or BIO 5981.)
-Differential Tuition: $50.
+This course has Differential Tuition.
 Course Fee: GS01 $30.

 BIO 6113.
 Plant Ecophysiology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 This course is a survey of physiological approaches to understanding plant-environment interactions from the functional perspective.
 Lectures cover physiological adaptation, limiting factors, resources acquisition/allocation, photosynthesis, carbon and energy balance, water use relations, nutrient relations, linking ecophysiology and stable isotopes, stress physiology, life history physiology, evolution of physiological performance, and ecophysiology at the population, community, and ecosystem levels.
 (Formerly EES 6113 and ES 6113.
 Same as ES 6023.
 Credit can only be earned for one of the following: ES 6023, ES 6113, and BIO 6113.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fees: GS01 $90; LRS1 $46.20; STSI $21.60.

 BIO 6133.
 Methods in Field Biology.
 (3-0) 3 Credit Hours.